 Attention is given to the prose and the poem.
 Emphasis is placed upon vital questions raised in the book.
-Some consideration is given to a contemporary treatment of this classic in the play JB by A. MacLeish.
 2 semester hrs.
 Prerequisites: 1200 and 1201.

 1338 The Psalms in Israel's Worship

 A consideration of the book of Psalms as a statement of the living faith of Israel.
 Special attention is given to the cultic setting of the Psalms as revealed through form-critical study.
 3 semester hrs.
 Prerequisites: 1200 and 1201.